nickheppleston/aws-training/associate-arch-training-gaps.md

 Volumes can be monitored through CloudWatch at no additional charge.

+## EBS-Backed Instances
+*Question: Which Instance Types are EBS-backed only?*

+The only instance types that are all EBS-backed are the *4 series (M4, C4, R4) and the T2 series.
+All other series are include instance store disks.

+The following EC2 Instance types are EBS-backed only:
+- T2
+- M4 (general purpose)
+- C4 (compute optimised)
+- R4 (memory optimised)

+The following EC2 Instance types are _not_ EBS-backed only:
+- M3 (general purpose)
+- C3 (compute optimised)
+- X1 (large-scale memory optimised)
+- R3 (memory optimised)
+- P2 (general purpose GPU compute)
+- G2 (graphics optimised)
+- F1 (customizable hardware acceleration)
+- I3 (high I/O optimised)
+- D2 (dense storage)

+## Ephemeral Disks / Instance Stores
+*Question: Does an Instance Store persist between a restart cycle? a start/stop cycle? a termination?*

+An Instance Store Volume provides temporary (ephemeral) block level storage.
+This storage is physically attached to the host compute on which a (virtualized) EC2 Instance runs.

+Instance Stores Volumes can only be specified at launch-time of an EC2 Instance.
+An Instance Store Volume can't be detached from one Instance and re-attached to another.

+An Instance Store Volume must be mounted and formatted before it can be used.

+The data help on an Instance Store Volume persists only for the life-time of the instance.
+It persists between an instance reboot, however it is lost under the following conditions:

+- The underlying (physically attached) disk fails
+- The Instance is stopped (in fact, the Instance Store Volume will not be present when the Instance is subsequently started)
+- The Instance is terminated

+Instance Stores Volumes are included in the hourly cost of the Instance.

 ## Placement Groups
 *Question: What are they, how are they used, are they cross-A-Z, cross-Region etc.*